misiektoja/spotify_profile_monitor/README.md

 Edit the `spotify_profile_monitor.conf` file and change any desired configuration options (detailed comments are provided for each).

-**New in v3.5:** Public playlists use an automatic backend which supports newly restricted Spotify Development Mode apps.
+**New in v3.5:** Public playlists use an automatic backend which supports restricted Spotify Development Mode apps.
 OAuth app credentials are no longer required with the `cookie` or `client` token source.
+New users should not create a Spotify app solely for this tool.

 **New in v2.9:** The configuration file includes options to enable/disable music service URLs (Apple Music, YouTube Music, Amazon Music, Deezer, Tidal) and lyrics service URLs (Genius, AZLyrics, Tekstowo.pl, Musixmatch, Lyrics.com) in console and email outputs.